WillWagnerIV/The-Coconuts/UPTS/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-3 Takeaways :

-1.)
-While some things can be easily changed from an earlier prototype, core classes and functionality can be tricky to refactor later.

-2.)
-Testing is an integral part of writing good code.

-3.)
-Finding the right balance between preparation and implementation at the beginning of the project is difficult.

 * Thanks to Professor Wallace Chipidza for lots of help and knowledge